 - Successful completion of EPSY 3341 with a grade of “C” or above,

 - A minimum score of 80 on the required practice certification exams, and

 - Documentation of a minimum of 30 clock hours of field experience.

-- Passing scores on the TExES PPR and content-area certification exams.
+- Passing scores on all required TExES certification exams.

 - Lacking no more than two courses in the teaching field(s).

 Requirements for Approval to Test (State Certification Exams)

 - Admission to Teacher Education Program and